 May we be bold about our identity as believers in the Risen Lord.
 May our words, gestures, and smiles resound with the echoes of Resurrection testimonials.

 May our life as believers always reflect our hope in the Risen Lord.
 Amen.
 Resurrection is hope and joy to the world.
 Believers in the Resurrection bring much hope and joy to society.
 They're the light of the world and the salt of the earth.
 Boldness in living this out is a blessing to many.

 Be bold.
 Shine the light!
 Dim it not.

 God love you.
 God bless you.

 Fr.
 Maurice Emelu

-[Second Week of Easter: Acts 5:34-42; Jn 6:1-15]
+[Second Week of Easter Friday: Acts 5:34-42; Jn 6:1-15]

-Father Maurice provides a daily blog of reflections based on the bible readings of the day from the Catholic liturgical calendar.
-You will find these reflections helpful for your spiritual growth, inspiration and developing your own thoughts.
-It may also be helpful for ministers in preparing their sermons for liturgical celebrations.
+Father Maurice Emelu Ph.D., provides a daily blog of reflections based on the Scriptural readings of the day from the Catholic liturgical calendar.
+The goal is to teach, inspire, encourage, and foster healing through the grace of God's word.
+They are written in a language that is appropriate for a general audience.
+You will find these reflections helpful for your spiritual growth, inspiration, and developing your thoughts.
+They may also be useful for ministers in preparing their sermons for liturgical celebrations.